In a nutshell

 To use Mantis, you must run once, on head nodes of each cluster you want to use:

 source /applis/site/nix.sh /applis/site/mantis_init.sh

-and, to keep your authentication token active, do at least once every 2 weeks :
+and, in order to keep your authentication token active, do at least once every two weeks :

 source /applis/site/nix.sh iinit